 Since the NFL is king (at least in the US) we may as well start here and if you’re a fan the football team in your region then you’re in luck because the NFL broadcasts almost all of its games on CBS, Fox and NBC so you’ll only need an antenna (I use this one) to pick up your team’s games most weeks, as long as you’re within range of your local stations.

 The only NFL games that are tricky are Monday Night Football (ESPN) and Thursday Night Football (NFL Network).
-Fortunately not every team gets a Monday night game and teams only play on Thursday once a season so it would be easy to go to a sports bar or a friend’s house to watch, but if you can’t then ESPN is available streaming on Sling TV.
+Fortunately not every team gets a Monday night game and teams only play on Thursday once a season so it would be easy to go to a sports bar or a friend’s house to watch, but if you can’t then ESPN is available streaming on Sling TV (see our Sling TV review for more on this).
 The NFL network is not available streaming, but they did simulcast half of their games on CBS last season so you may get lucky and get your team’s game locally.

 There has been some discussion recently about the NFL launching a streaming service – something it already offers for international audiences during the regular season and to everyone during the pre-season – but they just re-upped their Sunday Ticket contract with DirecTV so it’s unclear where that stands at this time.
 Last year DirecTV rolled out a trial of a streaming service that did not require a satellite subscription, but it was only available to a very small audience (mostly college students).
 Still, I have to imagine that a league that prides itself for being ahead of the curve will be rolling out a streaming service in the very near future.